The Best Life Insurance Companies For 2020

 Keep in mind, universal has most of the same cons as whole life insurance.
 There is one more main thing to consider, though.

 Of the three main types of life insurance, universal has the most variables, making it the most confusing.
 If you aren’t exactly a life insurance pro, this could be intimidating.
-I definitely recommend seeking advice from a third-party professional before choosing a universal plan or making any changes to it.
+I definitely recommend seeking advice and opinions from experts such as a life insurance advisor before choosing a universal plan or making any changes to it.
+It is always a better idea to ask questions early rather than when you need to place a claim.

 There isn’t one magical life insurance company that’s best for everyone.
 (Although that would be amazing, wouldn’t it?)

-Different people benefit from certain companies and policies.
+Different people benefit from certain policies and services.
 To make things easier for you, we’ve used a simple methodology to find the seven best life insurance companies out there.

-We took three main factors into account in our search for the best life insurance companies: financial strength, customer satisfaction and premiums.
+We took three main factors into account while analyzing the insurers and data to determine the rankings of the best life insurance companies: financial strength, customer satisfaction and premiums.

 Life insurance is a long-term purchase, so you want to be confident that the company you’re buying life insurance from will last longer than you do.
-Also, it’s vital that they’re financially sound enough to keep their promises to you and your family.
+Also, it’s vital that they’re financially sound enough to keep their promises to you and your family to provide the coverage you need.

 I’ve taken AM Best’s financial strength ratings into account.
 AM Best is a third-party credit rating company that rates life insurance on a letter grade scale, the highest being A++ (superior).